prebid/prebid.github.io/dev-docs/modules/userId.md

 ## User ID, GDPR, and Opt-Out

-When paired with the `CookieConsent` module, privacy rules are enforced:
+When paired with the [Consent Management](/dev-docs/modules/consentManagement.html) module, privacy rules are enforced:

 * The module checks the GDPR consent string
 * If no consent string is available OR if the user has not consented to Purpose 1 (local storage):